Kevin Cumming, Principal

 Joe Bryant, Faculty, Mathematics

 I've always been a problem solver and love seeing patterns in numbers.
-I have degree from Albion College and the University of Detroit.
+I have a degree from both Albion College and University of Detroit - Mercy.
 My gifts are to make math accessible to all students.
 You will probably see me in the classroom analyzing Algebra or Geometry problems!

 Abigail Carter, Faculty, Mathematics

 Ms. Carter is inspired by learning with her students and colleagues.
-She is moved by the mission of the Cristo Rey Network and is thrilled to be a part of the DCRHS community.
+She is moved by the mission statement of Detroit Cristo Rey and is thrilled to be starting her fourth year as a pet of the DCRHS community.
 She graduated from Albion College (B.S.
-Mathematics, Minor German, Concentration Education, 2012) and is thrilled to be back in Metro Detroit.
-Prior to her time at Cristo Rey, Ms. Carter spent 2 years teaching Algebra and Precalculus in Michigan and one year at J.L.
-Mann High School in Greenville, South Carolina teaching Algebra.
-When not in the classroom, she can be found reading, gardening and spending time with family and friends.
+Mathematics, Minor German, Concentration Education, 2012).
+She is working on her Master’s in Curriculum and Instruction at The University of Detroit Mercy.
+When not in the classroom, she can be found reading, spending time outdoors, and with family and friends.